 Jenny Baker (London)

-Jenny joined the Theosophical Society in 1981 and is National President for the Theosophical Society in England.
-Jenny is willing travel to all over the country.
+Jenny Baker is President of the Theosophical Society in England, has been a member of the Theosophical Society since 1981, and is willing to travel all over the country.

 Yoga Philosophy and Psychology

 Yoga is an ancient spiritual tradition originating in Northern India more than 5000 years ago.
 Its philosophy and psychology have stood the test of time and spread worldwide.
 This talk compares the dualistic Classical yoga philosophy with the non- dualistic Vedantic philosophy.

 Raja (Royal) yoga is the system of Classical yoga as defined by the sage Patanjali.
 This talk explains his dualistic philosophy and outlines his Eight Limbs of Yoga which lead the practitioner from avidya (ignorance) to the knowledge of the true Self.

 What do we mean by inspiration and who or what inspires us?
 What do we mean by soul?
 In this talk I try to answer these questions by considering man’s dual nature and how we can gain selfknowledge through self-analysis and self-control.
 We also look at how we can use our minds to awaken our spirituality and we examine the role of Theosophy in our spiritual journey.